-Experience and expertise to help you navigate through the rules for sale of goods around the world.
+Expertise to help you navigate the rules for sale of goods around the world.

 Buying and selling goods in the international trade system can often be complicated with responsibilities, cost and risk to all parties needing to be determined.